waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Tile Mechanics
 - FLOOR: Traversable.
 Standard ground collision.
 - WALL: Impassable.
 - WATER: Traversable with SURF.
 - CUT_TREE: Impassable; remove with CUT.
 Regrows.
 - GRASS / TALL_GRASS: Traversable; triggers encounters.
 - CAVE / DOOR / WARP: Transitions.
 - LADDER: Vertical transition.
 - HEADBUTT_TREE: Impassable.
-Interacts with Headbutt.
 - FLOOR_UP_WALL: Traversable (ledges/stairs).
 Ledges are one-way down.

 ## Strategy
 - Current: Test "Entry Direction" hypothesis.
 Entered Route 42 from Mahogany.
 Surf to the island and sweep again.
-- Exploration: Explore unseen tiles on the east side of Route 42 (around x=55-59) before heading to the island.
+- Exploration: Explore unseen tiles on the east side of Route 42 (around x=55-59) if the sighting fails.
-- Alternative: If island sweep fails again, re-verify Wise Trio Room (Tin Tower Gatehouse) for missed battle triggers.
+- Alternative: If the island sweep fails again, I will stop repeating it.
+My next steps will be: 1.
+Re-check the Sudowoodo junction on Route 36.
+2. Visit the Poké Seer in Cianwood for potential clues.
+3. Re-examine the Wise Trio Room in Ecruteak for any missed interactions.
+4. Check Tin Tower 1F again.

-## Reflection Turn 25846
-- Hallucination Fix: Acknowledged Route 42 is 60x18.
-(55, 16) is valid.
-- Stagnation: Island sweeps from West failed.
-Switching to East entry.
-- Logic: Suicune is a static overworld sprite.
-If not present, sighting hasn't triggered.
-- Verification: Must step on every FLOOR tile in the island's southern clearing.